ibm-cloud-docs/Registry/registry_security_enforce.md

    ```
    {: pre}

-2. Remove the chart by using one of the following commands:
+2. Remove the chart by using one of the following commands.

-   - Helm V3:
+   - Helm V3

       ```
       helm delete cise
       ```
       {: pre}

-   - Helm V2:
+   - Helm V2

       ```
       helm delete --purge cise